OrchardCMS/OrchardDoc/Documentation/Understanding-data-access.markdown

     codegen datamigration <feature_name>

 This command creates a _Migrations.cs_ file in the root of the feature.
 A `Create` method is automatically created in the migration class.

 In the `Create` method, you use the `SchemaBuilder` class to create the database table, as shown below for the `MapPart` feature.

+In the `Uninstall` method you can implement destructive operations that will be executed when the module is uninstalled.
+Keep in mind that when a module is re-added and enabled after it was uninstalled it will be installed again, thus the `Create` method of migrations will also run.

     namespace Map.DataMigrations {